Kyle Adnam

-Kyle Reginaid Adnam (born 18 November 1993) is an Australian professional basketball player for the Cairns Taipans of the National Basketball League (NBL).
-He has played consistently in the NBL since 2013 with the Adelaide 36ers, Illawarra Hawks, Melbourne United, Sydney Kings and South East Melbourne Phoenix.
+Kyle Reginaid Adnam (born 18 November 1993) is an Australian professional basketball player for the Illawarra Hawks of the National Basketball League (NBL).
+He has played consistently in the NBL since 2013 with the Adelaide 36ers, Illawarra Hawks, Melbourne United, Sydney Kings, South East Melbourne Phoenix and Cairns Taipans.

 Early life

 Adnam was born and raised in the Melbourne suburb of Lilydale.
-He played junior basketball for the Mt.
+He attended Mount Lilydale Mercy College and played junior basketball for the Mt.
 Evelyn Meteors.
 In 2013, Adnam played in the Victorian Youth Championship (VYC) for the Kilsyth Cobras, a season which culminated in him scoring 37 points in the VYC Grand Final, to lead the Cobras to victory.
 He subsequently earned VYC All-Star Five honours and was named the league MVP.
 In 24 games for the Cobras in 2013, he averaged 17.7 points, 5.0 rebounds, 4.1 assists and 1.4 steals per game.

 Professional career

 NBL

 For the 2013–14 NBL season, Adnam joined the Adelaide 36ers as a development player.
 He appeared in three games for the 36ers in 2013–14, scoring a total of four points.
 He continued on as a development player in the 2014–15 NBL season with the Wollongong Hawks.
 He appeared in six games for the Hawks in 2014–15, scoring a total of eight points.

 Adnam was a development player for a third season in 2015–16 with Melbourne United.
 On 12 February 2016, he scored a team-high 16 points in 28 minutes off the bench in a 100–63 loss to the New Zealand Breakers.
 He appeared in eight games for United in 2015–16, averaging 2.3 points per game.
 Adnam re-joined Melbourne United as a development player for the 2016–17 NBL season.
 On 4 November 2016, he scored a team-high 19 points off the bench in a 98–92 overtime loss to the Breakers.
 He appeared in 20 games for United in 2016–17, averaging 3.6 points and 1.2 assists per game.

 For the 2017–18 NBL season, Adnam was elevated to United's full-time roster.
 On 14 October 2017, he scored a career-high 23 points with six 3-pointers in a 99–79 win over the Adelaide 36ers.
 He helped United win the 2018 NBL championship and averaged 3.5 points per game in 30 games.

 After attending an NBA mini-camp run by the Dallas Mavericks during the 2018 off-season, Adnam joined the Sydney Kings for the 2018–19 NBL season.
 The Kings finished the regular season in third place with an 18–10 record before losing 2–0 to Melbourne United in the semi-finals, despite Adnam's equal team-high 13 points off the bench in game two.
 He appeared in all 30 games for the Kings in 2018–19, averaging 6.7 points, 1.1 rebounds and 1.3 assists per game.